3D printed RC planes are lighter so fly longer and are more agile.

 Because of 3D printing the RC planes will spend less time out of action.
 As Daniel has the ability to 3D print RC plane spare parts, it means that he does not have to search for and wait for new parts to be delivered.
 This means that should a part fail or should a part become damaged, a new part can be printed in a short space of time, making it possible to put the RC plane back into action.

 The flight time of the RC plane is affected by its weight and so, the lighter it is, the more time it can spend in the air (and the faster the plane will fly).
-A 3D printed RC plane is lighter and will be able to do the job it was intended to do more efficiently, while its ability to operate for longer periods of times makes planning tasks easier.
+3D printed RC planes are lighter and will be able to do the job they were intended to do more efficiently, while the ability to operate for longer periods of times makes planning tasks easier.

 Failing fast and cheap